 Repairs to the seaward side of the concourse seem to have dealt with the water penetration and the damaged panelling is being repaired.
-That required the temporary removal of half of the Time Line, but it is now back in place.
+This has required the temporary removal of half of the Time Line.

 Most of the half-timbering on the station frontage has been repainted.